 The principal aim of couples counseling is to reveal and to solve the problems that the members of the couple don’t seem to be able to solve on their own.
 Each partner will get equal time to talk about their feelings and problems as well as to react to the feelings and the problems brought up by the other partner.

-According to therapist Westminster health and wellness providers, the process usually starts with seemingly simple questions – the counselor will ask the couple to speak about what has made them seek counseling as well as about their relationship history.
+According to therapist Broomfield health and wellness providers, the process usually starts with seemingly simple questions – the counselor will ask the couple to speak about what has made them seek counseling as well as about their relationship history.
 Depending on the depth of the problems that affect the relationship, the first few visits will mostly deal with these questions, that’s why most couples experience this initial phase as uncomfortable, rather than efficient and comforting.
 It is also a period when lots of hidden things can come to light, such as episodes when one of the partners felt hurt or offended, but decided not to talk about it for fear of being laughed at.

 The next phase following the identification of the problems is the process of finding solutions and replacing dysfunctional behavior with communication strategies that bring the couple together again.
 The aim of this phase is to teach the couple how to deal with potential problems in a cooperative, understanding and gentle way in the future, how not to hurt each other’s feelings and how to restore trust.